jwenjian/lucky-you/README.md

 #### Language switch button

 We support 2 languages for now, you can click this button to switch to your language

+### Settings button

+Click to show settings dialog:

+#### Common Settings

+- Is multi-chose on same image allowed? [ Yes / No ]

+  - Yes, One image maybe chosed more than once
+  - No, Once the image being chosed, it will be exclued from later rolling.

+> Note that: If set to [ No ], You can only runs x times in which x = image file count, when all the images are chosed, you must select the image folder again to continue.

 ## Note